Pacific Place (Seattle): Construction loan

 In a 1998 article by Mark Worth, the Seattle Weekly revealed that consultants linked to Pacific Place developer Jeff Rhodes had secured a $47 million low-interest loan to help build a for-profit parking garage beneath the mall.
 The loan was obtained through the Washington State Housing Finance Commission, a government agency whose mission is to support low-income housing and other needy projects.
-The parking garage also served a Nordstrom store across the street.
+The parking garage also served the Nordstrom flagship store across the street.